West Brom striker Charlie Austin urges people to take coronavirus seriously

 Sport has been hit hard with postponements across all domestic football, with a number of players and staff already testing positive for Covid-19.

-But Austin said he has been struggling with the condition in recent days and stressed the importance of following government guidelines.
+But Austin, who has been in self-isolation since informing West Brom of his symptoms last weekend but has not been tested for the virus, stressed the importance of following government guidelines.

 “I felt like I was fit and healthy and I could handle it.
 A week later and I would say to anyone, even those in their 20s and 30s – ‘Don’t take it lightly – it’s serious’.